UK Finance Glossary

 - GIA — General Investment Account

 - An investment account with no tax wrapper.
-Gains and dividends are taxable, unlike inside an ISA or SIPP.
-Used once ISA and pension allowances are used up.
+Gains and dividends are taxable (unlike inside an ISA or SIPP).
+Used once ISA and pension allowances are exhausted.

 H